-- Our bye-laws would reduce the total voting power of any US shareholder or direct foreign shareholder group owning 9.5% or more of our ordinary shares to less than 9.5% of the voting power of all of our shares. - (2) Based on a Schedule 13D filed on May 24, 2018 by Hillhouse Capital Management, Ltd ("Hillhouse").
+- Less than 1% - (1) Our bye-laws would reduce the total voting power of any US shareholder or direct foreign shareholder group owning 9.5% or more of our ordinary shares to less than 9.5% of the voting power of all of our shares. - (2) Based on a Schedule 13D filed on May 24, 2018 by Hillhouse Capital Management, Ltd ("Hillhouse").
 Hillhouse has sole voting power and sole dispositive power over all of the shares reported.
-The principal address for Hillhouse is Cayman Corporate Centre, 3rd Floor, 18 Fort Street, George Town, Grand Cayman. - (3) Based on information provided in a Schedule 13D/A filed jointly on May 15, 2018 by Stone Point Capital LLC ("Stone Point"), Trident V, L.P. ("Trident V"), Trident Capital V, L.P. ("Trident V GP"), Trident V Parallel Fund, L.P. ("Trident V Parallel"), Trident Capital V-PF, L.P. ("Trident V Parallel GP"), Trident V Professionals Fund, L.P. ("Trident V Professionals") and Stone Point GP Ltd. ("Trident V Professionals GP"), together with information with respect to Trident Public Equity GP LLC ("TPE GP") and Trident Public Equity LP ("TPE LP") on a prior amendment to such Schedule 13D/A. Of the reported ordinary shares: 1,350,000 are held by TPE LP, of which TPE GP is the general partner, 163,871 are held by Trident V, of which Trident V GP is the general partner, 114,925 are held by Trident V Parallel, of which Trident V Parallel GP is the general partner and 7,190 are held by Trident V Professionals, of which Trident V Professionals GP is the general partner.
-Trident V, Trident V Parallel, Trident V Professionals, of their respective general partner and 7,190 are held by Trident V Professionals, of which Trident V Professionals GP is the general partner.
-Trident V, Trident V Parallel, Trident V Professionals, of their respective general partners may be deemed to beneficially own the ordinary shares held by TPE LP.
+The principal address for Hillhouse is Cayman Corporate Centre, 3rd Floor, 18 Fort Street, George Town, Grand Cayman. - (3) Based on information provided in a Schedule 13D/A filed jointly on May 15, 2018 by Stone Point Capital LLC ("Stone Point"), Trident V, L.P. ("Trident V"), Trident Capital V, L.P. ("Trident V Parallel Fund, L.P. ("Trident V Parallel"), Trident Capital V-PF, L.P. ("Trident V Parallel GP"), Trident V Professionals Fund, L.P. ("Trident V Professionals") and Stone Point GP Ltd. ("Trident V Professionals GP"), together with information with respect to Trident Public Equity GP LLC ("TPE GP") and Trident Public Equity LP ("TPE LP") on a prior amendment to such Schedule 13D/A. Of the reported ordinary shares: 1,350,000 are held by TPE LP, of which TPE GP is the general partner, 163,871 are held by Trident V, of which Trident V GP is the general partner, 114,925 are held by Trident V Parallel, of which Trident V Parallel GP is the general partner and 7,190 are held by Trident V Professionals, of which Trident V Professionals GP is the general partner.
+Trident V, Trident V Parallel, Trident V Professionals and each of their respective general partners may be deemed to beneficially own the ordinary shares held by TPE LP.
 Stone Point, as the manager of Trident V, Trident V Parallel and Trident V Professionals may be deemed to beneficially own all the shares held by these entities, including the shares held by TPE LP.
 James Carey, a member of our Board, is a member and senior principal of Stone Point, an owner of one of four general partners of each of Trident V GP and Trident V Parallel GP, and a shareholder and director of Trident V Professionals GP.
 See footnote 13 with respect to 4,787 ordinary shares issuable to Mr. Carey pursuant to the Deferred Compensation Plan and not included in Stone Point's total reported holdings of 1,635,986 shares.
 Although these share units accrue to Mr. Carey personally, he holds these share units solely for the benefit of Stone Point, which may be deemed an indirect beneficial owner.
 The principal address for each Stone Point entity is c/o Stone Point at its principal address, which is 20 Horseneck Lane, Greenwich, CT 06830.